- General Information

 By Miguel Bermudez and Donald Giordano

-Freeport folklore, passed through generation to generation, depicts the origination of the Freeport Fire Department can be traced back to the old wooden schoolhouse fire that occurred on January 10, 1893, on the northwest comer of Grove Street and Pine Street.
-At about 10:00 P.M. on this Monday night a fire was discovered in the school building and the bell rang alerting Freeport's only fire company, Excelsior Hook and Ladder Company of the conflagration.
+Freeport folklore, passed through generation to generation, depicts the origination of the Freeport Fire Department can be traced back to the old wooden schoolhouse fire that occurred on January 10, 1893, on the northwest corner of Grove Street and Pine Street.
+At about 10:00 P.M. on this Monday night, a fire was discovered in the school building and the bell rang alerting Freeport's only fire company, Excelsior Hook and Ladder Company of the conflagration.
 Despite the fire company's valiant efforts, they were unable to stem the flames with their antiquated equipment.
 As they helplessly stood-by, the fire laddies joined the onlookers in throwing snowballs in a desperate and eventually a futile effort to control the fire.

 In reality, a newspaper story published three days after the fire, in the South Side Observer, reports eyewitness accounts of the blaze.
 The newspaper's story states that upon the arrival of the Excelsior's, equipped with their ladders and pails were hampered by the lack of water.
 Because, the village was without a water supply or fire apparatus capable of pumping water from neighboring wells, it was soon determined that nothing could be done to save the school.
 All effort was concentrated on saving adjacent buildings.